-At the end of August 2019, news broke that the Somers Point Kmart was closing and a liquidation would soon start to clear-out remaining inventory.
+At the end of August 2019, news broke that the Somers Point Kmart was closing and liquidation would soon start to clear out the remaining inventory.
 Before Christmas 2019, the store was gone.

 But as many old Kmart stores remain empty, this story has a bit of a happy ending.
-Within the past few weeks, a brand new Target store opened in its place, which has been warmly welcomed by people in the area.
+A new Target store opened in its place, which has been warmly welcomed by people in the area.